 - 2 teaspoons of baking powder

-- Add the 8 eggs one at a time, making sure that it is fully incorporated.
+- Then add the 8 eggs one at a time, making sure that it is fully incorporated.

-- Next stir in the almond flour, salt, baking powder, lemon rind and mix well.
+- Next stir in the sifted almond flour, salt, baking powder, lemon zest and mix well.

-- Lastly, add the lemon juice and beat until the batter is fully mixed.
+- Lastly, stir in the lemon juice, lemon extract and beat until the batter is fully incorporated.

-- Bake for 45 minutes or until an inserted tooth pick comes out clear.
+- Bake for 40-45 minutes or until an inserted toothpick comes out clean.

 Keto Lemon Glaze

-Combine 1/2 cup of confectioners sugar substitute with 4 tablespoons of fresh lemon juice. drizzle the glaze over the warm cake and then dust with the confectioners sugar.
+- Combine 1/2 cup of confectioners sugar substitute with 1/4 cup of fresh lemon juice and a pinch of salt.